cinc2023/cinc2023.github.io/pages/programme.md

 The Sunday Symposium will address health equity with a cardiovascular spin.

 1. When: Sunday, 24th September 2023 at 12pm-5pm
-2. Where: [James B. Williams Medical Education Building](https://www.med.emory.edu/about/location/directions/index.html){: target="_blank"}), School of Medicine, Emory University
+2. Where: [James B. Williams Medical Education Building](https://www.med.emory.edu/about/location/directions/index.html){: target="_blank"}, School of Medicine, Emory University
 3. Address: To be added
 4. Transportation: Provided, but to be announced